Introduction to Software as a Medical Device in MDR

 - How critical is the situation or condition described?

-- Determining the correct category if the term “prediction” is used in the intended purpose is not clear.
+- Determining the correct category if the term “prediction” is used for the intended purpose is unclear.

-- The linkage between the criticality of the situation or condition and “fragile populations” is not clear.
+- The linkage between the criticality of the situation or condition and “fragile populations” is unclear.

 Understanding the Intended Purpose

-In the case of software which in addition to driving or influencing another device is also achieving its own intended purpose, the risk class will not be lower than the risk class of the hardware medical device.
+In the case of software, driving or influencing another device is also achieving its intended purpose.
+Therefore, the risk class will not be lower than the risk class of the hardware medical device.

 Even minute differences in the Intended Purpose may have a substantial impact.

-Assuming two versions of the app exist, such that the first is used by patients for a preliminary self-assessment and the second is used by healthcare professionals for medical diagnosis, the intended use of the MDSW will impact its risk classification.
+Assuming two versions of the app exist.
+The first is for patients, for a preliminary self-assessment.
+The second is for healthcare professionals and medical professionals.
+For medical diagnosis, the intended use of the MDSW will impact its risk classification.

 Impact of MDR

-- Classification does not always reflect the risk
+The classification of medical device software does not always reflect the risk.

-Although the Guidance was created partly with the intention of softening the impact of Rule 11 (by introducing the table of classification) and aims to align the EU position with the IMDRF guidance, its uniform interpretation cannot be assured, especially considering that it is not legally binding.
+Although the Guidance was created partly to soften Rule 11 (by introducing the table of classification) and aims to align the EU position with the IMDRF guidance, its uniform interpretation cannot assure, especially considering that it is not legally binding.